mahindrautela/1DCNN/README.md

 #### - "mount drive" and the address of the google drive folder will help to import the dataset in the code.

-#### - For more information, you can write to me at my email id given in the paper
+#### - For more information, you can write to me at my email id given in the paper.

+#### - Please cite the paper if you are using the code, datasets for your paper.